-In fact, Oga’s Cantina was so extremely popular during the first two days of operation the line had to be closed off multiple times throughout the day, which caused guests to linger in the area, waiting for the signal that the line was open again.
+In fact, Oga’s Cantina was so extremely popular during the first days of operation the line had to be closed off multiple times throughout the day, which caused guests to linger in the area, waiting for the signal that the line was open again.
 The result was crowded walkways and frustrated guests as everyone stampeded into the line.

 Here are my favorite Oga’s Cantina Drinks Ranked from Best to Worst!

 The Outer Rim: Silver tequila, acai liqueur, lime juice, pure cane sugar, black salt and exotic fruit purée

 – Number 1 with a bullet for me was The Outer Rim cocktail!
 I love margaritas and out of the two tequila drinks, this one hit all the right buttons for me.